demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/Microsoft365Defender_description.md

 #### Self-Deployed Azure App

-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal, with mobile and desktop flows enabled.
+To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+For more details, follow [Self Deployed Application - Device Code Flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow).

 #### Required Permissions
 * microsoft-365-defender-incidents-list: